chlorinejs/core-cl2/README.md

 ```

 # Note
-Sometimes, you want to compile by a local version of [Chloric](https://github.com/chlorinejs/chloric) instead of the version deployed to NPM, then type this instead:
+- Sometimes, you want to compile by a local version of [Chloric](https://github.com/chlorinejs/chloric) instead of the version deployed to NPM, then type this instead:
 ```bash
 make local-watch
 ```
 to start the watcher.
+- Tests are run only against Firefox on travis from now on.
+Others (phantomjs, chromium, mocha) sometimes cause unknown errors on travis.
+Of course, developers may test on their machine all Testem supported environments with `make ci-test`.

-# Info
+# More information
 This project is also an example of how to organize a Chlorine project with unit tests.

 For more information see the chlorine [wiki](https://github.com/chlorinejs/chlorine/wiki).